noahlange/gecs/README.md

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Somewhere between "not great" and "bad," but particularly good performance was never one of the primary design goals.
-So long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements.
+**A/R**: Deceptively terrible.

-**Q/S**: But _how_ bad, exactly?
+**Q/S**: Wait, what?
-**A/R**: Hovers around the bottom third of [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks).
+**A/R**: Performs like garbage in micro-benchmarks (bottom 1-3 in [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks), depending on the task), but can consistently execute a tick of the [ECSY intersecting circles demo](https://ecsy.io/examples/#Intersecting%20circles) in 0.5ms (35×; speedup).
+That being said, _particularly_ awesome performance has never been a primary design goal—so long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements.

-**Q/S**: Real world example?
+**Q/S**: Real-world example?
 **A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at about 6ms/frame with ~75 MB memory usage.

-**Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
+**Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have even thought possible.
-**A/R**: Also yes.
-But again, this library and its design are more about ergonomics and my feelings than type-safety.
+**A/R**: This is correct.
+Unfortunately, this library and its design are more about ergonomics and my feelings than bulletproof type-safety.